 Going In For Abdominoplasty And Chest Reduction

-The Covid rules in place at the time at the hospital meant I wasn’t allowed visitors or anyone with me on the day so I was dropped off at 7 AM and taken to my room.
+The Covid rules in place at the time at the hospital meant I wasn’t allowed visitors or anyone with me on the day, so my family dropped me off at 7 AM.

 I changed and then went through some things with the nurse.

-The surgeon came in, talked through everything again, drew all over me to set some rough estimates of where he would be slicing into me, and the next thing I knew I was changed and being walked down to the operating theatre.
+The surgeon came in, talked through everything again, and drew all over me to set some rough estimates of where he would be slicing into me.
+Then, before I knew it, the staff walked me down to the operating theatre.

-The anaesthetist stuck a needle in my arm, and put an oxygen mask on me and I must have been knocked out a few seconds later.
+The anaesthetist inserted a needle into my arm, placed an oxygen mask on me, and I must have lost consciousness a few seconds later.

 Waking Up After Cosmetic Surgery

 The anaesthetic does keep you dopey and groggy for a while so I don’t remember a lot of the rest of that day after I woke up.

 - I remember the surgeon telling me things went well.